BRAINSia/BRAINSTools/BRAINSMush/ReadMe.txt

-## TODO:  Need to fill in the readme
+## INFO:  Need to fill in the readme
 see www.nitrc.org under BRAINSMush for more complete information.